tk-notes/lucas-meier-blog/content/posts/2021/06/introducing_nimotsu/index.md

     }
 }
 ```
+Once again, we fallback on using 128 bit numbers, this time with `i128`.

 The availability of `u128` in Rust is also convenient for multiplying
-two 64 bit numbers together, to produce a 128 bit number.
+two 64 bit numbers together, producing a 128 bit number.

 ### Modular arithmetic and Constant Time Operations